rob-platt/CAML/docs/How_To_Use.md

 ## Selecting CRISM_ML Data

-When you run CAMEL, the first thing you will be prompted for is the directory containing the CRISM_ML training dataset.
+When you run CAML, the first thing you will be prompted for is the directory containing the CRISM_ML training dataset.
 This must be a folder, containing the `CRISM_bland_unratioed.mat` file for training the bland pixel classifier from [Plebani et al. 2022](https://doi.org/10.1016/j.icarus.2021.114849) ([Github Link](https://github.com/Banus/crism_ml)).
 This dataset can be found [here](https://zenodo.org/records/13338091).

 !!!
 Warning
-    CAMEL cannot load CRISM imagery without this dataset.
+    CAML cannot load CRISM imagery without this dataset.
 The dataset must be named `CRISM_bland_unratioed.mat`

 ## Loading a CRISM Image

-CAMEL is designed to work **solely with CRISM L sensor TRDR images with TRR3 processing**.
-Standard photometric and atmospheric corrections, including the "Volcano-Scan" atmospheric correction, are also expected to have been applied **before** loading the image into CAMEL.
+CAML is designed to work **solely with CRISM L sensor TRDR images with TRR3 processing**.
+Standard photometric and atmospheric corrections, including the "Volcano-Scan" atmospheric correction, are also expected to have been applied **before** loading the image into CAML.
 There are two methods for acquiring this data:

 - Downloading the data from the [PDS Geosciences Node](https://pds-geosciences.wustl.edu/missions/mro/crism.htm), and then applying the corrections using the [CRISM Analysis Toolkit](https://pds-geosciences.wustl.edu/missions/mro/crism.htm) (CAT) with ENVI software.
 - Using [MarsSI](https://marssi.univ-lyon1.fr/MarsSI/map/mars/#0/0/0/MOLA) to source CRISM images with the desired corrections already applied.
 The data products from MarsSI with the `_CAT_corr.img` suffix are the ones to use.
-NB: The suffix must be removed to load the image into CAMEL.
+NB: The suffix must be removed to load the image into CAML.
 ```
 Example: "FRT00009A16_07_IF166L_TRR3_CAT_corr.img" -> "FRT00009A16_07_IF166L_TRR3.img"
          "FRT00009A16_07_IF166L_TRR3_CAT_corr.hdr" -> "FRT00009A16_07_IF166L_TRR3.hdr"